Updated 10/04/25

 8. Dicksonia antarctica (soft-tree fern)

 This soft tree fern originates from Australia.
 They are usually evergreen, but the leaves may die back in cold areas.
-Protect the crown with straw held in place with wire over winter.
+Finally, protect the crown with straw held in place with wire over winter.

 DICKSONIA ANTARCTICA (SOFT-TREE FERN)